-The site is located on the north coast of Scotland to the southwest of Melvich in Sutherland.
-The site is an area of open moorland and common grazing.
+The site is an area of open moorland and common grazing located on the north coast of Scotland to the southwest of Melvich in Sutherland.
 The A836 borders the proposed development to the north.
 It was identified due to its high wind speeds, nearby grid capacity and potential for habitat enhancement and community benefit.

 CURRENT STAGE AND PROPOSED TIMELINE

 Belltown Power’s Project Team are working closely with relevant specialists in their field to carry out extensive site surveys and site assessments.
 This survey data will help refine the opportunity which we will then consult on throughout 2022 as part of Scoping, with an anticipated planning application in 2023 and a view to start construction in 2025.

 The Highland Council has consented the installation of a temporary meteorological mast which will be erected shortly and used to measure and validate the wind resource at the Melvich site.

 At Belltown Power we recognise a fundamental part of good project development is early consultation to ensure local communities and stakeholders are given the opportunity to provide feedback and are kept informed of a project’s progress.

 As part of this consultation process, we are holding two public consultation events in June 2022, please see details of the events below,

 Strathy Village Hall – Monday 13 June – 2 – 7pm